-Most automation plans assume that automating some part of a task does not affect performance on other parts of the process, a belief called the substitution myth, because it never works out that way.
+Most automation plans assume that automating some part of a task does not affect performance on other parts of the process, a belief called the substitution myth.
 For example, the switch from paper to digital medical records sounds about as simple as possible, but it turns out that doctors reading handwritten charts use subconscious heuristics and cues that are lost on a computer screen (e.g., handwriting subtly informs the reader what or how many specialists a patient has seen).
 Copying and pasting from existing charts is so easy that charts are soon filled with deindividuated, overused phrases.
 Automation inevitably and unpredictably affects how we perform other parts of a task.

 There are several explanations for why this happens.
 One is based on the Yerkes-Dodson law, which holds that people perform best when they are moderately engaged in a task of medium difficulty—not so easy they get bored and tune out, and not so hard they get stressed or panicked.
 Contrast that with a common argument holding that automation should reduce “mental clutter,” allowing people to focus more intently on what’s still done manually, and thus perform better.
 It sounds straightforward—after all, how does someone get worse when the job gets easier—but in practice, reducing manual tasks to the point of triviality can lead to boredom and attention lapses rather than hyper-focus.